 Minnie Liu is a mathematics teacher in the Vancouver School District.
 She is trained in chemistry, biology, and mathematics but mathematics has always been closest to her heart.
 Minnie is also a doctoral student at Simon Fraser University.
 She currently focuses on using a variety of activities to build a thinking classroom and to promote her students’ numeracy skills.
 Minnie enjoys hanging out with friends and family, coffee and dessert dates, cooking, and practising yoga.
 Oh, and retail therapy.

-Dr. Peter Liljedahl is an Associate Professor of Mathematics Education in the Faculty of Education at Simon Fraser University.
+Dr. Peter Liljedahl is a Professor of Mathematics Education in the Faculty of Education at Simon Fraser University.
 Peter is a former high school mathematics teacher who has kept his research interest and activities close to the classroom.
 He consults regularly with teachers, schools, school districts, and ministries of education on issues of teaching and learning, thinking classrooms, assessment, and numeracy.